-Requirements for revocation and suspension of certificates are specified in the Act.
-The Article 31, paragraph 4 and 5 of the Act is most substantial.
-According to paragraph 4: the revocation of the certificate evidence of National root (NCCert) used for the verification of electronic authentications made by qualified certification service providers CERTUM QCA, CERTUM QTSA, CERTUM QOCSP, CERTUM QDVCS, CERTUM QDA, CERTUM QORA, CERTUM QACA, results in the invalidity of those authentications, unless it is proved that an authentication was made prior to the revocation of the certificate evidences.
+Requirements for revocation and suspension of certificates are specified in the Act on Electronic Signature of 18 September, 2001 (Journal of Law 2001 No. 130 item 1450).
+The Article 31, § 4 and 5 of the Act is most substantial.
+According to § 4: the revocation of the certificate evidence of National root (NCCert) used for the verification of electronic authentications made by qualified certification service providers CERTUM QCA, CERTUM QTSA, CERTUM QOCSP, CERTUM QDVCS, CERTUM QDA, CERTUM QODA, CERTUM QACA, results in the invalidity of those authentications, unless it is proved that an authentication was made prior to the revocation of the certificate evidences.